AngelSam-John/CurrencyCloudQAChallenge/README.md

 ## Cloning & Importing the Project
 1. Clone the project using 'Get from version control' option in intellij
-2. Import the project in IntelliJ and wait for all the dependecies to be downloaded
+2. Import the project in IntelliJ and wait for all the dependencies to be downloaded

 ## Run Project as TestNG and using Maven commands
 1. Please update your login id and apikey in the *Configuration.properties* file present under the *src/main/resources* directory
 2. To Run as junit, right click on the TestRunner file and click on run.
 To specify which scenario to execute, specify them as tag in 'TestRunner' file.
-3. Execute as maven using - *mvn test* command in terminal tab of intellij.
+3. Execute as maven using - *mvn test* command in a terminal tab of intellij.

 Kindly use the below link for fixing issues when running using maven commands - https://www.baeldung.com/java-lang-unsupportedclassversion